 A child's birthday is important to their self-image.
 Being a year older is a milestone in a young child's world.
 We have a party with his/her peers during p.m. snack.
 We will make or give the birthday boy/girl a crown and will sing the birthday song.
 The crown and song are a center tradition.
 Treats are to be store bought and purchased within 24 hours of usage (Illinois Child Care Act 1969.)
-Please remember that even birthday treats must be peanut-free.
+Some suggestions for birthday treats include: ice cream, frozen yogurt, or 100% fruit popsicles.
+Please remember that birthday treats must be peanut-free and no home baked goods, such as cupcakes, cookies, and cake, are allowed.

 Because of religious tradition or cultural backgrounds, families celebrate holidays in their own way.
 We strive to represent all families (cultures, traditions and beliefs) throughout our program.
 We encourage children and parents to talk about family traditions of holiday celebration.